Best MSN in Nursing Administration – 2023

-> Online programs also reduce or even eliminate the time required to commute, park, and walk to class.
+Online programs also reduce or eliminate the time required to commute, park, and walk to class.
 Battling traffic, inclement weather, and on-campus congestion is a thing of the past with online study.
-Those living in more remote or rural areas also greatly benefit from online programs.
+Online programs also greatly benefit those living in more remote or rural areas.

-> Most master's in nursing administration programs are between 35 and 48 credits.
-Many programs can be completed in as little as 18 months.
+Most master's in nursing administration programs are between 35 and 48 credits.
+Many programs can be completed in as little as 18 months or less.
 However, the time to completion may be longer for part-time students.
 The beauty of online programs is that students can study at their own pace, so completion time is up to them.
-It's important to note, however, that some schools place limitations on the length of time to completion – for example, some schools require the program to be completed within five or six years.
+It's important to note, however, that some schools place limitations on the time to completion – for example, some schools require the program to be completed within five or six years.
 Self-paced learning also helps to facilitate faster completion.

-> Many programs offer a sample curriculum online so prospective students can visualize what the course of study looks like based on full or part-time status.
+Many programs offer a sample curriculum online so prospective students can visualize the course of study based on full or part-time status.

-> Accreditation of Master's in Nursing Administration Programs
+Accreditation of Master's in Nursing Administration Programs

-> The CCNE and ACEN are the two nationally-recognized accreditation bodies recognized by the U.S. Secretary of Education.
+The CCNE and ACEN are the two nationally recognized accreditation bodies recognized by the U.S. Secretary of Education.
 They work to establish educational standards for nursing programs.
-Attending a program recognized by these agencies not only ensures licensure but that education credits are transferable to other educational institutions.
+Attending a program recognized by these agencies ensures licensure and that education credits are transferable to other educational institutions.
 Moreover, employers do look at a candidate's educational background and a school's accreditation.

-> Master's level nursing programs usually begin with core courses related to advanced-practice nursing.
+Master's level nursing programs usually begin with core courses related to advanced-practice nursing.
 Courses include:

 - Role development